dnesting/dnesting/resume.md

 ### Office of the Federal CIO, The White House (OMB), 2024-2025

-**AI and Cybersecurity Advisor to the Federal CIO**
+**AI and Cybersecurity Advisor to the Federal CIO (GS-15)**

+- Artificial Intelligence Lead at OMB, building an AI program in collaboration with IT, policy, records, and legal teams
+- Built on-premise AI platform proof of concept and associated tooling, using Go and Kubernetes with NVIDIA A100 hardware.
 - AI, Cybersecurity, Reliability and Resiliency, and Technology Modernization policy and implementation advisor to the Federal CIO
-- Artificial Intelligence Lead at OMB, collaborating heavily between IT, policy, records, and legal teams
-- Built on-premise AI platform proof of concept and associated tooling, using Go and Kubernetes with NVIDIA H100 hardware.
 - Technology Advisor to the OMB Chief Information Officer on AI, SRE/operations, data, cybersecurity, and modernization
 - Led a cross-functional Technology Modernization Fund discovery effort and co-authored a $~100M modernization proposal